NellalinkHQ/Rimplenet-Templates/README.txt

 = How do I Create a New Dashboard? =

-Click Rimplenet Templates on your wordpress admin backend, then click the menu you want to create either matrix, packages or ewallets. then Copy paste the shortcode to the page you want it to work
+Click Rimplenet Templates on your wordpress admin backend, then click the templates and set the necessary settings

 = How do I change Dashboard title & other settings = Visit your Wp dashboard , click on Pages , All Pages , Select your proposed page , on the new page, rename / edit page title